SkylineTechnologies/simplerobotservice/README.md

 ## Setting up Prerequisites on a Win machine

-1. Need to install python (version 3.5.x)
+1. Need to install python (version 3.5.x).
+When installing python, make sure that the python executables get added to the PATH variable.

 ## Setting up AWS IoT